curist/my_blog/source/_posts/2012-05-24-rails-many-to-many-recursion.markdown

 googled for a while, determine to roll out my own version.

 ### The Problem
-We have a product, which can acts as material for other products, thus a product can has_many products, at the same time, products are composed multi other products, so a product also has_many materials(product).
+We have a product, which can acts as material for other products, thus a product can has_many products, at the same time, products are composed by many other products, so a product can also has_many materials(product).

 ### Solve
 Product migration file